Unpaid IRS & State Tax Debts

-An IRS Offer in Compromise it is an excellent way to resolve back taxes and to get a fresh start with the IRS.
-Contact us today to see if you qualify.
+An IRS Offer in Compromise is an excellent way to resolve back taxes and to get a fresh start with the IRS.
+Click here to read more about the IRS offer process or contact us today to see if you qualify.

-An Installment Agreement with the IRS allows taxpayers that cannot afford to full pay their back tax liability the option to pay their back taxes through monthly payments.
+An Installment Agreement with the IRS allows taxpayers that cannot afford to fully pay their back tax liability the option to pay their back taxes through monthly payments.

 There are guidelines regarding how the IRS determines the payment amount and time frame for the agreement.
 Additionally, a taxpayer must be compliant with all past tax filings before establishing the agreement.
 Depending on the circumstances and the amount of time that the IRS has left to collect the tax debt, the Installment Agreement may pay all or part of the back tax liability.

 Often, when a taxpayer attempts to establish an installment agreement with the IRS, they encounter competing interests.
 The IRS wants to collect the entire amount of the taxes as quickly as possible, while the taxpayer wants a payment that is manageable and affordable for their financial situation.